 Having an SSL certificate in your WordPress is the de-facto standard nowadays, did you know that?
 Google ranks sites having HTTPS higher in their SERP.
 But in WordPress, how do you configure an SSL certificate and HTTPS URL?
 You’ll learn the important steps to move WordPress from http to https in this post.Continue reading

-Here are 17+ valuable WordPress snippets for a site-specific plugin and
+Here are 17+ valuable WordPress snippets for site-specific plugins and

-functions.php file that provides you a better WordPress experience.
+functions.php to provide you a better WordPress experience.
 Enhance your WordPress site with these small PHP snippets: WordPress filters, actions and functions.
 Quickly add or extend the functionality you need for your WordPress website!
 Read on…

 In my WordPress multisite, I use one theme for three sites and a tracking code for analytics on my websites.
 Whether it is Google Analytics or Piwik doesn’t matter.
 Here is how you can conditionally add tracking codes to your WordPress Multisite: Use a condition in